-That’s it!
-Now you will just need to wait until all of the deleted photos and videos are downloaded on your PC.
+Wait until all of the deleted photos and videos are downloaded…

 Sometimes through a weird accident the photos you thought were deleted for good end up in your Recently Deleted folder, either in iCloud or on your iPhone.
-In fact, this would be the first thing to check.
 If your photos are there indeed, getting them out is child’s play.

-If you have your iPhone, go to Photos, tap Albums, scroll all the way down, tap Recently Deleted, tap Select, then select all the photos and tap Recover.
+If you have your iPhone, go to Photos -> Albums, scroll all the way down, tap Recently Deleted, tap Select, then select all the photos and tap Recover.
 Your photos are back where they used to be.
 Easy!